 Horses can suffer from impaired respiratory function due to airway congestion and constriction that can ultimately hinder athletic performance.
 Heaves in horses, which is most like asthma in humans, is not only the result of inhaling dust but mold particles and pollen as well.

 The classic signs of heaves in horses include flared nostrils, difficulty breathing, and a heave line, which runs diagonally from the point of the hip forward to the lower edge of the ribs.
 A heave line develops because when a horse is having a difficult time breathing, its abdominal muscles exert a tremendous outward force during an exhale, causing a line to develop in their skin.
-Symptom most often occurs around eight or nine years old.
+Symptoms most often occur around eight or nine years old.

 Symptoms of Heaves